 • Increasing alcohol or other drug use;

-• Showing major changes in school performance;
+• Showing major changes in school or work performance/attendance;

 • Fighting with friends, family and teachers;